OK, you’ve got this organization to “manage”.

-2. What kind of “Performance” are you looking for?
+Question B. What kind of “Performance” are you looking for?
 There are three kinds of performance, and they are observed or measured in different ways:

 Hint 3: There is no “right” answer.
 You have to really think about what result you want.

-Communicate – Communication is the basic unit of management.
-Use all four productive conversations.
+Conversation is the basic unit of management.